BendyLand/zclip/README.md

-# zclip — a tiny X11 clipboard watcher & tray (Zig)
+# zclip

 zclip is a lightweight clipboard daemon for Linux written in Zig.
-It sits in the background, watches the X11 clipboard, and automatically builds a de-duplicated list (“tray”) of recent clipboard entries.
-A small CLI talks to the daemon over a UNIX domain socket so you can list, recall, save/load to SQLite, or clear items without a full-blown GUI manager.
+It sits in the background, watches the X11 clipboard, and automatically builds a unique list of recent clipboard entries.
+A small CLI talks to the daemon over a UNIX domain socket so you can list, recall, save/load to SQLite, or clear items without an entire GUI manager.

 > X11 only.
 Wayland native clipboards aren’t supported.